Fabrizio99/angular-architecture/README.md

-# ObservableDataServices
+# Angular Architecture

-Angular application using the concepts of Smart & Presentational components and Observable Data Services.
+Angular application using the concepts of Smart & Presentational components and Observable Data Services for a scalable architecture of a project.

 It's using json-sever for a fake API.